Last Updated on

 This may sound boring to many, but on the contrary, science centres can be quite fun, with numerous demonstrations and experiments.

-Also Read: 20 Facts About Sun for Kids
+Also Read: Interesting Human Body Facts for Kids